Forney Transportation Museum: History

 The Forney Museum of Transportation began as a private collection and has expanded into one of the finest transportation collections in the country.
 Mr. J.D.
 Forney, founder of Forney Industries in Ft.
 Collins, Colorado, became interested in antique and classic cars after his wife and children gave him a 1921 Kissel yellow Tourister, the same model he used to court his wife Rae.

-Forney Industries has produced many products such as the Fornair airplane, a central vacuum system and portable vacuum cleaner, auto generators, and battery chargers, but the best-known products are the different models of electric welders and welding supplies.
+Forney Industries has produced many products such as the Fornaire F-1 Aircoupe developed by Forney Aircraft Companyairplane, a central vacuum system and portable vacuum cleaner, auto generators, and battery chargers, but the best-known products are the different models of electric welders and welding supplies.

 Mr. Forney started taking in old cars and carriages as trades on some of the welder sales.
-In 1961 the Forney Museum incorporated in Fort Collins, Colorado.
+In 1955 the Forney Museum was started in Fort Collins, Colorado.
 In 1964 it became recognized as a 501(c)(3) non-profit organization.